 - You can’t move around easily- While flying, you’re pretty much stuck in your feet.
 There are no breaks where you can get up and walk around.
 Of course, you can get up to go to the bathroom but that’s about it.
 Unfortunately, this means disturbing the passenger next to you if you don’t have an aisle seat.

 - You can’t carry much luggage- Airlines are particularly strict about the size and weight of your bags.
 Most airlines allow checked bags to be up to 62 linear inches (158cm) and 50 pounds (23 kilos).
 Carry-on bags typically must be less than 45 linear inches (about 114 cm) and 22 pounds (10 kilos).
 Every airline is slightly different.
 Make sure you check the limits before your flight.
+Also, be sure to weigh your luggage so you know you’re not over the limit.
 When traveling by bus or train, baggage allowances are much less strict.
 Oftentimes bags aren’t even weighed.

 - You can’t carry certain items on an airplane- Anything that could be considered a weapon is prohibited.
 I had a butter knife confiscated because it had a slightly serrated edge.
 You must also limit your liquids to 100ml or 3.4 oz bottles.
 These limits make packing for certain trips a bit of a challenge.
 For example, I like to camp and hike.
 Tent stakes, trekking poles, and camp stove fuel are all prohibited.
 Of course, you can always check a bag, but even then many items aren’t allowed due to the fear of explosion.
 This includes aerosols, fuels, and large batteries.